At orhistory.com, Oregon History is what we are all about!

 Doug Kenck-Crispin Resident Historian. firstname.lastname@example.org 503.704.838FOUR

 Originally from Spokane, Doug came with his family in 1982 and settled in North Portland.
 He graduated from Lincoln High School.
 After walking the Earth like Caine for a decade and a half, he earned his BA (cum laude) in History from Portland State University with a minor in Judaic Studies.
-Doug then completed his MA in history at PSU.
+Doug then completed his MA in History at PSU (Public History & History of Pacific NW).
 His thesis is titled “Charles A. Moose: Race, Community Policing, and Portland’s First African American Police Chief.”
 He is the recipient of the 2009-2010 Sara Glasgow Cogan Scholarship.
+In August of 2020, Portland’s Timber Press will release his book titled Kick Ass Oregon History.

 Andy Lindberg host, editor, producer of Kick Ass Oregon History podcast, website designer. email@example.com

 Born in Emmanuel Hospital in Portland, Andy is an actor, musician, designer, and mail order reverend.
 He is want to take jobs that require him to change his name.
 You can learn more about him at www.andylindberg.com